KRWG.ORG-The Region's Home Page

 Drones appear to give you a very simple solution to this.
 You use an unmanned vehicle, you fly into the territory without notification, you take out a target, and you leave with relatively little fanfare.

-MCEVERS: Now that this administration is moving away from these detention centers, these rendition sites, they black sites, you know, it doesn't want to capture these combatants, has it basically boxed itself into a corner where it's actually easier to kill these targets?
+MCEVERS: Now that this administration is moving away from these detention centers, these rendition sites, these black sites, you know, it doesn't want to capture these combatants, has it basically boxed itself into a corner where it's actually easier to kill these targets?

 BOYLE: Yes.
 The administration essentially is operating with a kill-not-capture policy.
 It's not describing it as such, but that's effectively what the policy is.
 And there's a couple different reasons for this.
 I mean, one thing, to be fair to the administration, is that Guantanamo Bay is essentially a legal mess.
 And you also have a situation under which Congress has put a lot of pressure on the administration not to bring Guantanamo prisoners back to the United States.

 In that context, drones appear to solve your problem.
 You start using drones as a way of taking out terrorist targets.
 The problem with this is that you actually don't get intelligence from people who you kill, right?
-So one advantage of capturing people is the intelligence, but dead men tell no tales.
+So one advantage of capturing people is that intelligence, but dead men tell no tales.

 MCEVERS: You know, there were more than 100 targeted killings last year.
 This year, the number has dropped considerably.
 Does that mean this administration is starting to get queasy about this program?
 Does it mean there's more scrutiny being applied to each attack?